CharlieHess/node-mac-notifier/README.md

 `npm test`

 ## Usage
 Ensure that this module is called from a renderer process; it will have no effect in the main process.
+Works with Electron >=0.37.7.

 ```js
 Notification = require('node-mac-notifier');
 noti = new Notification('Hello from OS X', {body: 'It Works!'});